Mandatory requirements

 1.5

-Computed Tomography Theory 1 provides learners with an overview of computed tomography (CT), basic principles of CT, equipment, image acquisition, reconstruction and quality control.
-Emphasis will be placed on safety, patient care, assessment and contrast administration.
+This course provides an overview of computed tomography (CT), basic principles of CT, equipment, image acquisition, reconstruction, and quality control.
+Emphasis will be placed on safety, patient care, assessment, and contrast administration.

 Pre-requisites: